 The Housing Resource Line (HRL)

 The Housing Resource Line is a new resource to help you gain access to essential housing services.
-If you prefer, submit a request online via the online form in the section below.
+If you prefer, submit a request online via the online form below.

 What is it?

 The Housing Resource Line (HRL) is a centralized access point to help connect residents to programs and services that will help address their housing needs.
-The HRL will open on September 1st, 2020 and operate Monday through Friday from 8:30 a.m. - 4:30 p.m.
+The HRL is open Monday through Friday from 8:30 a.m. - 4:30 p.m.
+To speak with our Spanish-speaking specialist, you can call on Wednesdays and Fridays from 1:00pm - 3pm.

 How it Works.